tsaridas/iptv-stremio/README.md

 # IPTV Stremio Addon

-This is a Stremio addon that provides access to IPTV channels using M3U links, leveraging the excellent work of iptv-org and removing dead channels.
+This Stremio addon provides access to IPTV channels using M3U links, leveraging the excellent work of iptv-org and filtering out inactive channels.

+## Demo

-You can try out the addon with Greek TV channels at this URL:
+Try the addon with Greek TV channels:
 [http://a0964931e94e-iptv-stremio.baby-beamup.club/manifest.json](http://a0964931e94e-iptv-stremio.baby-beamup.club/manifest.json)

-Please note that since the server hosting this addon is not located in Greece, not all Greek channels may be available.
-The addon only includes channels that are accessible from the server's location, which may result in a limited selection of Greek TV channels.
+Note: The server hosting this addon is not located in Greece, so some Greek channels may be unavailable.
+Only channels accessible from the server's location are included.

 ## Features

-- Access to a wide range of IPTV channels
+- Wide range of IPTV channels
-- Configurable channel filtering based on languages, countries, and categories
+- Configurable channel filtering (languages, countries, categories)
-- Caching mechanism for improved performance
+- Caching for improved performance
 - Proxy support for stream verification
-- Configurable timeout for fetch operations
+- Configurable fetch timeout

-## Environment Variables
+## Configuration

-The following environment variables can be used to configure the addon:
+Configure the addon using these environment variables:

-- `PORT`: The port on which the server will run (default: 3000)
+- `PORT`: Server port (default: 3000)
-- `CACHE_TTL`: Cache time-to-live in seconds (default: 172800, which is 2 days)
+- `CACHE_TTL`: Cache time-to-live in seconds (default: 172800, 2 days)
-- `FETCH_INTERVAL`: Interval for fetching and caching channel information in milliseconds (default: 86400000, which is 1 day)
+- `FETCH_INTERVAL`: Channel info fetch interval in milliseconds (default: 86400000, 1 day)
-- `INCLUDE_LANGUAGES`: Comma-separated list of languages to include (default: empty, include all)
+- `INCLUDE_LANGUAGES`: Languages to include (comma-separated, default: all)
-- `INCLUDE_COUNTRIES`: Comma-separated list of countries to include (default: 'GR')
+- `INCLUDE_COUNTRIES`: Countries to include (comma-separated, default: 'GR')
-- `EXCLUDE_LANGUAGES`: Comma-separated list of languages to exclude (default: empty, exclude none)
+- `EXCLUDE_LANGUAGES`: Languages to exclude (comma-separated, default: none)
-- `EXCLUDE_COUNTRIES`: Comma-separated list of countries to exclude (default: empty, exclude none)
+- `EXCLUDE_COUNTRIES`: Countries to exclude (comma-separated, default: none)
-- `EXCLUDE_CATEGORIES`: Comma-separated list of categories to exclude (default: empty, exclude none)
+- `EXCLUDE_CATEGORIES`: Categories to exclude (comma-separated, default: none)
-- `PROXY_URL`: URL of the proxy server to use for stream verification (default: empty, no proxy)
+- `PROXY_URL`: Proxy server URL for stream verification (default: none)
-- `FETCH_TIMEOUT`: Timeout for fetch operations in milliseconds (default: 10000, which is 10 seconds)
+- `FETCH_TIMEOUT`: Fetch timeout in milliseconds (default: 10000, 10 seconds)

-## Running Locally (Without Docker)

-To run the IPTV Stremio Addon locally without Docker, follow these steps:
+## Local Setup

-1. Ensure you have Node.js installed on your system (version 14.0.0 or higher).
+1. Ensure Node.js v14.0.0+ is installed.

 2. Clone the repository:
    ```